google/sanitizers/llvm/docs/CommandGuide/FileCheck.rst

 SYNOPSIS
 --------

-**FileCheck** *match-filename* [*--check-prefix=XXX*] [*--strict-whitespace*]
+:program:`FileCheck` *match-filename* [*--check-prefix=XXX*] [*--strict-whitespace*]

 DESCRIPTION
 -----------

-**FileCheck** reads two files (one from standard input, and one specified on the command line) and uses one to verify the other.
-This behavior is particularly useful for the testsuite, which wants to verify that the output of some tool (e.g. llc) contains the expected information (for example, a movsd from esp or whatever is interesting).
-This is similar to using grep, but it is optimized for matching multiple different inputs in one file in a specific order.
+:program:`FileCheck` reads two files (one from standard input, and one specified on the command line) and uses one to verify the other.
+This behavior is particularly useful for the testsuite, which wants to verify that the output of some tool (e.g. :program:`llc`) contains the expected information (for example, a movsd from esp or whatever is interesting).
+This is similar to using :program:`grep`, but it is optimized for matching multiple different inputs in one file in a specific order.

-The *match-filename* file specifies the file that contains the patterns to match.
+The ``match-filename`` file specifies the file that contains the patterns to match.
 The file to verify is always read from standard input.

 OPTIONS
 -------

-**-help**
+.. option:: -help

  Print a summary of command line options.

-**--check-prefix** *prefix*
+.. option:: --check-prefix prefix

- FileCheck searches the contents of *match-filename* for patterns to match.
+ FileCheck searches the contents of ``match-filename`` for patterns to match.
  By default, these patterns are prefixed with "``CHECK:``".
-If you'd like to use a different prefix (e.g. because the same input file is checking multiple different tool or options), the **--check-prefix** argument allows you to specify a specific prefix to match.
+If you'd like to use a different prefix (e.g. because the same input file is checking multiple different tool or options), the :option:`--check-prefix` argument allows you to specify a specific prefix to match.

-**--input-file** *filename*
+.. option:: --input-file filename

   File to check (defaults to stdin).

-**--strict-whitespace**
+.. option:: --strict-whitespace

  By default, FileCheck canonicalizes input horizontal whitespace (spaces and tabs) which causes it to ignore these differences (a space will match a tab).
- The **--strict-whitespace** argument disables this behavior.
+ The :option:`--strict-whitespace` argument disables this behavior.

-**-version**
+.. option:: -version

  Show the version number of this program.

 EXIT STATUS
 -----------

-If **FileCheck** verifies that the file matches the expected contents, it exits with 0.
+If :program:`FileCheck` verifies that the file matches the expected contents, it exits with 0.
 Otherwise, if not, or if an error occurs, it will exit with a non-zero value.

 TUTORIAL
 --------